-5.7.1 Connecting SR05-D1A3-PV to an RS-485 network
+5.10 Connecting SR05-D1A3 to an RS-485 network

-SR05-D1A3-PV is suited for a two-wire (half-duplex) RS-485 network.
-In such a network SR05-D1A3-PV acts as a slave, receiving data requests from the master.
+SR05-D1A3 is suited for a two-wire (half-duplex) RS-485 network.
+In such a network SR05-D1A3 acts as a slave, receiving data requests from the master.
 An example of the topology of an RS-485 two-wire network is shown in the figure below.
-SR05-D1A3-PV is powered from 5 to 30 VDC.
+SR05-D1A3 is powered from 5 to 30 VDC.
 The power supply is not shown in the figure.
 The VDC [-] power supply ground must be connected to the common line of the network.

-Figure 5.7.1.1 Typical topology of a two-wire RS-485 network, figure adapted from: Modbus over serial line specification and implementation guide V1.02 (www.modbus.org).
+Figure 5.10.1 Typical topology of a two-wire RS-485 network, figure adapted from: Modbus over serial line specification and implementation guide V1.02 (www.modbus.org).
 The power supply is not shown in this figure.

 After the last nodes in the network, on both sides, line termination resistors (LT) are required to eliminate reflections in the network.
 According to the EIA/TIA-485 standard, these LT have a typical value of 120 to 150 Ω .
 Never place more than two LT on the network and never place the LT on a derivation cable.
-To keep the RS-485 bus in a well defined state when no transmission is occurring, a pull up and pull down resistor are recommended.
+To minimise noise on the network when no transmission is occurring, a pull up and pull down resistor are required.
 Typical values for both resistors are in the range from 650 to 850 Ω .